gaehlerm/SoftwareEngineering/README.md

 In the case above using an abstract base class, this kind of bug is not possible.
 The code is much more stable.
 The following code return an error message before executing it because `Lion` does not implement the `feed` method.

-And then there's the `override` keyword in C++ and Java.
+And then there's the `override` keyword in C++ and Java, meanwhile in Python it's not even an official language feature.
 But this fixes the problem only partially.
-You may forget to state that a function is `override` or you may completely do redefine a function.
+You may forget to state that a function is `override` or you may completely redefine a function.
 These problems cannot occur when using abstract base classes instead of `override`.
-In Python, `override` does not even exist.

 ```py
 from abc import ABC, abstractmethod